Melasma Treatment Melbourne

 The wavelength of the light is adjusted to address your skin condition specifically, but aftercare is still very necessary afterwards.
 Including that exercise is to be avoided for 1-2 days, while excessive sun exposure and exfoliation should be removed from your daily activities for at least a week.

-IPL is a great maintenance option post a course of laser treatments, or as a stand alone treatment for mild melasma cases.
+IPL is a great maintenance option post the cosmelan peel, or as a stand alone treatment for mild melasma cases.

 Chemical peels

 Chemical peels can help speed the process of improvement from melasma by helping with skin turnover, while also shifting the melanin deposits from the affected area.
-Usually, a light chemical peel is used, as stronger chemical peels can often stimulate new pigmentation production.
+Usually, a light chemical peel is used as maintenance sessions following the initial treatment with the stronger cosmelan peel.

 How to manage melasma at home